foo123/codemirror-grammar/grammar-reference.md

     "tokens": ["t1", "t_equal", "t2"]
 }

-// a (single) token followed by a dotted-style, uses this style in context
+// any (simple or composite) token followed by a dotted-style modifier, uses this style in context
-// for example
-// the token "t3" will be styled differently depending on context
+// for example, the token "t3", below, will be styled differently depending on context
-// i.e whether it comes after "t1" or "t2"
+// i.e whether it comes after "t1" or after "t2"

 // ..
 // Style..